Sabuin/CS3110_FINAL_PROJECT/README.md

 **Solution**

 To tackle our problem, we have decided to compare full-batch gradient descent and mini-batch gradient descent algorithms with the variants of differential privacy that have been studied this semester.
 More specifically we compared full-batch gradient descent and mini-batch gradient descent algorithms for (epsilon, delta)-DP, Rényi-DP, and zCDP.
-We have also added comparisons between non-vectorized and vectorized calculations of the gradients.

 **Batch Gradient Implementation (Hailey Schoppe)**